 I learned at West Point that terrorism derives its power from its ability to illicit bellicose and violent reactions from enemies that are unequally matched.
 The purpose of 9/11 for example wasn’t the incident itself, but the longest war in American history that came right after.
 That’s terrorism at its most successful.

 When we choose not to retaliate, we quietly and humbly put a piece of the world back together.
 When we chose to die because we must suffer with the suffering, or because we can see the humanity and potential and divine spark in our enemy’s eyes, we are choosing something different.

 We become a seed of change that sprouts into a mighty oak in the forest of eternal peace.

-But one must compare this foolishness to our current state of affairs.
 In America, the people via their House of Representatives has completely abdicated their role in preventing war.
 By doing so we have made ourselves utterly complicit in the destabilization and evil that persists in the Middle East.
 When it comes to a leader resorting to violence to maintain control over his land as is the case in Syria, we have to recognize our part in that.
 The destabilization that began with the 2001 invasion of Afghanistan has a part to play the Syria’s suffering.